How to Make Mushroom Gravy

 An Easy and Delicious Mushroom Gravy Recipe that Will Wow Your Family

 There are four basic ingredients for a delicious mushroom sauce: mushrooms, butter, flour, and stock.
 In this recipe, we will be using beef stock.
 However, you are free to use other types of broth.
-Use chicken or vegetable broth if you wish.
+Use vegetable or chicken broth if you wish.
 If you are yearning for a creamy mushroom sauce, you can add milk to the mixture before you start simmering it to thicken.

 - 16 ounces of mushrooms